 Build your presence on LinkedIn to find jobs, connect with others, and much more.

 LinkedIn is more than a virtual resume.
-Whether you're looking for a new role or you're interested in connecting with major thought leaders in your industry, there are a number of different ways to use LinkedIn effectively.
+Whether you're looking for a new role or you're interested in connecting with major thought leaders in your industry, there are a number of ways to use LinkedIn effectively.
 Let's go over each one.

 Having a presence on LinkedIn can be valuable.
 As you go about applying for jobs, recruiters, hiring managers, and others may search for you, and a LinkedIn profile is an excellent way to summarize who you are, what you're interested in, and what you've done.
 You can upload your photo, write an eye-catching summary, list your previous work experience as you would on a resume, and add your education (including professional certificates).